Hawthorne001/power-pages-docs/power-pages-docs/configure/server-logic-debug.md

 When debugging server logic locally, keep the following limitations in mind:

-- **Local-only debugging**: The debugging experience does not attach to or interact with the live Power Pages runtime environment.
+- The debugging experience does not attach to or interact with the live Power Pages runtime environment.
-- **Desktop-only support**: Debugging is available only in Visual Studio Code Desktop, not in browser-based versions of Visual Studio Code.
+- Debugging is available only in Visual Studio Code Desktop, not in browser-based versions of Visual Studio Code.
-- **Mocked APIs**: Most server logic APIs are mocked and return static values rather than connecting to live services.
+- Most server objects are mocked and return static values rather than connecting to live services.
-- **Behavior differences**: Results observed during local debugging may differ from production behavior due to the mocked runtime environment.
+- Results observed during local debugging may differ from production behavior due to the mocked runtime environment.
-- **Limited scope**: Use local debugging primarily for validating code structure, logic flow, and HTTP client operations.
+- Use local debugging primarily for validating code structure, logic flow, and HTTP client operations.
 Always test deployed server logic in a development or test environment before moving to production.

 ## Next steps